NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 `<PackageReference Include="PackageA" PrivateAssets="Runtime,Compile" ExcludedAssetsFlow="true" IncludeAssets = "none"/>`

-If `ExcludedAssetsFlow` if not present then it default false and it's ignored by older tooling.
-Also if it has non-boolean value then it would error out.
+If `ExcludedAssetsFlow` if not present, then it default false and it's ignored by older tooling.
+Also, if it has non-boolean value then it would error out.
 In below both `Consumption via package reference` and `Consumption via project reference` sub-sections are explaining same things for 2 different scenarios in details.

 ### Consumption via package reference